Caïman Douala

-Caïman de Douala are a football (soccer) club based in Douala, Cameroon.
+Caïman de Douala is a football club based in Douala, Cameroon.
 After some years of absence the team finally returned to the Cameroon Premiere Division in 2007.
 They were relegated in the 2008–09 season of the Elite One but once again earned promotion back to the top-division after topping the Elite Two league in the 2009–10 season.